ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

   be created from ``main`` with the next incremented minor version (for example, ``release/0.2``).
 This ``release`` branch will be thoroughly tested.
-When deemed stable, it will be tagged with the version (``0.2.0`` in this case) and merged with ``main`` if any changes were pushed to it.
+When deemed stable, it will be tagged with the version (``0.2.0`` in this case).
-  Feature development then continues on ``main`` and any hotfixes will now be merged with this release.
 Older release branches should not be deleted so they can be patched as needed.

 .. _release_procedures: